Tanjong Katong Secondary School: Uniform

 Boys wear white short-sleeved shirts with a school badge on the breast pocket.
 Lower Secondary boys wear white short trousers.
 Upper Secondary boys wear long white trousers.
 Girls wear a short-sleeved blouse with the school badge on the left.
 The skirt is jade-green with box pleats.
 A green and yellow striped tie is worn on some occasions.

-School Building

-A possible reason behind the incorporation of an octagonal structure in the school's building can be related to Leonardo da Vinci's obsession on octagons and the school's association with him.